 - Check around the edges of window air conditioners for leakage.
 Replace insulation as needed.

 - Clean the blower wheel and the coil.

 - Check the temperature drop across the cooling coil and add refrigerant if needed.

 - Check the thermostat.

 - Inspect wiring and connections.

 - Clean the condensate pan and pipe.

 Operate Your Air Conditioner to Save Energy

-Leave you air conditioner set to no lower than 84 degrees (F) so it recycles off and on whenever the home reaches that temperature because the indoor humidity relative to temperatures greater than 84 degrees (F) will be greater than 55-60%, which is unsafe for indoor conditions and can lead to growth of spores and bacteria.3
+Leave your air conditioner set to no higher than 84 degrees (F) so it recycles off and on whenever the home reaches that temperature because the indoor humidity relative to temperatures greater than 84 degrees (F) will be greater than 55-60%, which is unsafe for indoor conditions and can lead to growth of spores and bacteria.3

 If You Don't Have Air Conditioning